rust-lang/rust/src/doc/book/ffi.md

 require some messy `transmute`s and/or unsafe code to handle conversions to/from Rust types.
 However, the language provides a workaround.

-As a special case, an `enum` is eligible for the "nullable pointer optimization" if it contains exactly two variants, one of which contains no data and the other contains a field of one of the non-nullable types listed above (or a struct containing such a type).
+As a special case, an `enum` is eligible for the "nullable pointer optimization" if it contains exactly two variants, one of which contains no data and the other contains a field of one of the non-nullable types listed above.
 This means no extra space is required for a discriminant; rather, the empty variant is represented by putting a `null` value into the non-nullable field.
 This is called an "optimization", but unlike other optimizations it is guaranteed to apply to eligible types.

 The most common type that takes advantage of the nullable pointer optimization is `Option<T>`, where `None` corresponds to `null`.
 So `Option<extern "C" fn(c_int) -> c_int>` is a correct way